-Amy Robach, ABC News Anchor, Says She Had ‘Unbelievable’ Info About Jeffrey Epstein For Years In Leaked Clip
+ABC News Anchor Amy Robach Says She Had ‘Unbelievable’ Info About Jeffrey Epstein ‘For 3 Years’ In Leaked Clip

 #EpsteinCoverup trended on Twitter Tuesday after a right-wing group obtained and published a video of ABC News journalist Amy Robach reportedly talking off-air about having information implicating Jeffrey Epstein for several years, explaining how the story had been stopped from airing on ABC News on multiple occasions.

-The video, which was obtained and posted by alt-right activist group Project Veritas, lit up social media as the ABC News anchor seemed to detail that she had knowledge of Epstein for several years.
-A clearly frustrated Robach, who appears to be on the set of Good Morning America in what was reportedly August of this year, the ABC News anchor tells someone off camera that she had the story for three years following an interview she conducted in 2015 with Victoria Roberts.
+The video, which was obtained and posted by right-wing activist group Project Veritas, lit up social media as the ABC News anchor seemed to detail that she had knowledge of Epstein for several years.
+A clearly frustrated Robach, who appears to be on the set of Good Morning America, tells someone off camera that she had the story for three years following a 2015 interview with Victoria Roberts.

-Roberts, one of Epstein’s accusers, has claimed Epstein Prince Andrew had sex with her when she was a teenager at the direction of Epstein, per The Independent.
+Roberts, one of Epstein’s accusers, has claimed Prince Andrew had sex with her when she was a teenager at the direction of Epstein, per The Independent.
 The British Royals deny the allegations.

 “First of all, I was told ‘who’s Jeffrey Epstein, no one knows who that is; it’s a stupid story,” Robach said.

 Robach also said in the clip that the royal family had threatened ABC News in a “million different ways” over the allegations against Prince Andrew.
-Robach seemed to suggest the story was stopped so the network could secure interview with Will and Kate, the Duke and Duchess of Cambridge.
+Robach seemed to suggest the story was stopped so the network could secure an interview with Will and Kate, the Duke and Duchess of Cambridge.

 “She had pictures; she had everything.
 She was in hiding for 12 years, we convinced her to come out, we convinced her to talk to us,” Robach said of Roberts.